 Strange Things That Are Banned In India

-India is a globally known nation which is outclassing and becoming a major competition on an international level.
-The nation's diversified cultures and traditions majorly define the country which has been in existence since a decade now.
+India is a globally known nation that is outclassing and becoming a major competition on an international level.
+The nation's diversified cultures and traditions majorly define the country which has been in existence for a decade now.
 But whenever anything breaks the internet hampering the same culture and tradition, the Indian government has always opted for the simplest solution which is banning the things which are cultivating the issue.

-With newly elected government is often seen in full force, the government has recently banned a lot of things that have or tried affecting the nation's culture.
-In fact, if you browse the history of India in 2015, that year was believed to be a phase which was popularly known as the 'Year of Bans'.
+With newly elected government often seen in full force, the government has recently banned a lot of things that have or tried affecting the nation's culture.
+In fact, if you browse the history of India in 2015, that year was believed to be a phase that was popularly known as the 'Year of Bans'.

 Blogger Globe today will highlight some of the things which are currently banned in India.
 Let's have a look at them.

 If you go by the country's terms and laws, it is illegal to express love publically in the world's second-largest population.
 The government along with other societies believe that this ban was very necessary as the youths were getting diverted in a different direction, probably getting influenced by westernization.
 In fact, section 294 of the Indian Penal Code grants permission for punishment whenever there is a case of obscenity.

 Beef is India's latest and most famous addition to the list of banned things in the country.
 It all started with Maharashtra's government in 2015 where the possession and selling of beef were banned.
 In fact, anybody caught violating the law was fined INR 10,000 along with five years of jail time.
 But it was expected always as the cow is considered as the sacred animal in India with the Hindu majority state constantly evolving with time.